rayw000/use-proxy/README.md

 ====================================

 ### Introduction
 With this package you can easily enable/disable proxies per protocol in you Emacs.
 You could also use this package to provide proxy settings for a group of s-expressions.
-This package respects your HTTP\_PROXY, HTTPS\_PROXY and NO\_PROXY shell environment variables.
+This package respects your `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY` shell environment variables.

 ### Install
 If you don't have ELPA package in your Emacs, clone this repository and load file.